 Articles that focus on standing up for people with autism; includes individuals, groups, non-profits, fundraisers, etc. who actively fight for and support spreading awareness and creating an understanding.
 Includes legal fights supporting people on the spectrum.

-Articles that focus on recently published autism-related books.
+Recently published autism-related books.
 These may be listed as What’s New on the Bookshelf or they may be a book excerpt (sample of the verbatim text).

 Articles for parents and/carers that focus on ways to help make positive change; can include advice on finding answers to issues that affect people with autism, such as ways to master skills, ways to cope and handle certain situations.

-Articles that focus on speech delays, the challenges of holding conversations, understanding statements, questions or needs, connecting with other people.
-Sometimes will include taking language too literally, missing sarcasm.
-Also may include a parent or carer communicating with a school on behalf of someone with autism.
+Speech delays, holding conversations, understanding statements/questions/needs as well as connecting with other people.
+Sometimes includes taking language too literally and missing sarcasm.
+Includes a parent/carer communicating with a teacher, school, therapist on behalf of someone with autism.

 Top support for parents of autistic children during the COVID-19 pandemic, including social stories and visual schedules.
 Discover expert tips and coping strategies for autism families throughout quarantine.
-Learn the best ways to deal with heightened anxieties, the benefits of teletherapy for mental health, how to foster communication with an ASD child, plus sought after educational advice.
+Learn the best ways to deal with heightened anxieties, the benefits of teletherapy for mental health, how to foster communication with an ASD child, plus sought-after educational advice.

 A list of our magazine publications

-Articles written by people affected by autism (mom, dad, grandparent, sibling) or someone who is on the spectrum sharing personal accounts, happy moments, fears, etc.
+Real-life stories written by people affected by autism (mom, dad, grandparent, sibling) or someone who is on the spectrum sharing personal accounts, happy moments, fears, etc.

-Resources that are helpful for parents with autistic children
+Resources that are helpful for parents with autistic children.